cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/RemoteAccessMonitoringApi.md

 Refresh RA VPN Sessions

-This is an asynchronous operation to refresh RA VPN sessions for all devices in the CDO tenant.
+This is an asynchronous operation to refresh RA VPN sessions for all devices in the SCC tenant.

 ### Example